tjheikki/GIGOLOL/README.md

   0 = "generally not considered true"
   1 = "it's widely known, that"

-* Imperialistic or cultural structures like human languages are not supported, all structures need to be symbols not connected to specific ethnic or othe cultures.
+* Imperialistic or cultural structures like human languages are not supported, all structures need to be symbols not connected to specific ethnic or other cultures.
+Emojis or common programming symbols may be used, when not connected to such cultures.
+Note that Arrow symbols obviously are cultural appropriation of native American cultures and as such not allowed.